If you prefer takeout to cooking your own meals, there are credit cards that can help ensure you earn plenty of points or cash back.

 Why we picked it: Rather than focusing on one specific delivery service, the American Express® Gold Card provides rewards for nearly all of them with its 4X points on restaurants worldwide, including delivery and takeout in the U.S. Like the Amex Platinum, the Amex Gold gives you up to $120 in Uber Cash per year ($10 per month) for both Uber Eats or rideshares in the U.S.

 The Amex Gold also comes with up to a $120 dining credit per year.
-This dining credit, which gives you $10 a month, is applicable to to delivery services like Grubhub, Seamless and Boxed purchases (among other participating partners).
+The credit, which gives you $10 a month, is applicable to to delivery services like Grubhub, Seamless and Goldbelly purchases (among other participating partners).
 All these rewards in restaurant and food categories are what make the Amex Gold one of the best credit cards for dining.

 - 4X points at U.S. supermarkets (up to $25,000 per year)